-Decisions are reached by consensus at a weekly meeting.
-Each year we elect a committee to run the housing association with a chairperson, treasurer and secretary.
+Formally we are a Housing Association.
+Each year we elect a committee from community members to run the association.
+These rotating posts include a chairperson a treasurer a secretary and others.
 In addition we have convenors for the land, domestic matters, energy, volunteers, recycling, use of water, our social life and building maintenance.
 These sub-groups have regular or occasional meetings and make recommendations to the weekly meeting.

 Most people have part-time paid employment outside the community.
 There are also several members of retirement age.
 Regardless of job commitment, members are expected to put in a share towards the running of the farm for the community – an estimate is a minimum of 12-15 hours of work a week.
 Domestic work – cooking, bread-making, cleaning, washing up, etc – is done via a rota system and forms part of the 12-15 hours commitment.
 Secondary school children are expected to do one rota job a week, adults three.
 Although some work is done communally – such as the potato harvest – people usually take on individual responsibilities of their own choice.
 A certain amount of commitment, drive and stamina is necessary for happy co-existence.